-The Green Economy Coalition is delighted to announce that five new members have joined our network, bringing their expertise and experience to our growing family of global organisations united by the desire for a green and fair economy.
+The Green Economy Coalition is delighted to showcase our six newest members, bringing their expertise and experience to our growing family of global organisations united by the desire for a green and fair economy.

-Covering SMEs, fair trade, student activism and clean energy, and covering the UK, Nigeria, Australia and Lebanon, we're excited to introduce these five new partners and are looking forward to working together to accelerate the transition to a fairer, most sustainable future.
+Covering SMEs, wellbeing, fair trade, student activism and clean energy, and covering the USA, UK, Nigeria, Australia and Lebanon, we're excited to introduce these six new partners and are looking forward to working together to accelerate the transition to a fairer, most sustainable future.
 Learn more about each one below.

 Clean Technology Hub (Nigeria)

 Clean Technology Hub is a pioneering hybrid hub for the research, development, demonstration and incubation of clean and green ideas and technologies in Africa and their validation for commercial stage development.
 It is also an early start-up incubator for inventions and innovations in clean energy, a consultancy for sustainability and energy efficiency solutions, and a driver of clean energy and climate smart investments into Africa.

 Based out of Abuja, Nigeria with a focus on the West African region, the hub has extensive experience and knowledge in the African clean energy sector, focusing primarily on energy access, sustainable development, environment and climate action and WASH initiatives.